weicongpang/Optimal-Sample-Selection-System/README.md

 2.Usage:

 2.1  Installation

 • To use the Optimal Sample Selection System, just run the executable file(.exe file) from the project's GitHub repository and save it to your computer.
 No installation is necessary.

 2.2  Commands
 •	To run the system, simply double-click the executable file to launch the GUI.
 You can also run the system from the command line using the following command: python UI.py.
 •	Once the application is launched, the user can input values for the parameters: m, n, k, j, and s.
 The user has the option to input their own value for "n" or have the system generate a random value.
 However, the user must input "k" before they can input "j".
 Furthermore, the user must input "j" before they can input "s", as "s" is bound with both parameters.
 •	If users want to export the output results to an excel file, they need to modify a section of the UI.py code.
 The section that needs to be modified is the filepath variable, which needs to be changed to the file path specified by the user in their computer.
-The code that needs to be modified by the user is in the output_data() function, where filepath is set to "D:\MUST 2302学期\人工智能\Group Project(v1.0.6)\output.xlsx".
+The code that needs to be modified by the user is in the output_data() function, where filepath is set to "..\Group Project(v1.0.7)\output.xlsx".

 3. User Interface Development